 The mission of the Hawai'i State Public Library System (HSPLS) is to nurture a lifelong love of reading and learning through its staff, collections, programs, services, and physical and virtual spaces.
-There are 51 locations on six islands, and the public library is often a significant first point of contact for families who seek out books, programs, and educational resources.
+HSPLS is the only statewide public library system in the United States with 51 branches located on six islands.
 In FY19, HSPLS offered almost 2,000 storytime programs focused on helping children build early literacy skills.
 Recognized as a community place to read, learn, and grow, public libraries are positioned to partner with schools and community organizations to create more literacy opportunities across Hawai'i.
-According to Stacey Aldrich, Hawai'i State Librarian, "We know that reading is a key component to being successful throughout life, and our public libraries are places for families and caregivers to bring their young learners to story times, where they have an opportunity to read, sing, play, talk and write to build emergent literacy skills to prepare them to be successful learners.
+According to Stacey Aldrich, Hawai'i State Librarian, "We know that reading is a key component to being successful throughout life, and our public libraries are places for families and caregivers to bring their young learners to story times, where they have an opportunity to read, sing, play, talk, and write to build emergent literacy skills to prepare them to be successful learners.
 It's also the place to find free books and resources that support family reading and learning.
 Our public libraries are also places for growing students to find resources, study, and practice what they are learning in school.
 And into and through adulthood, we support the growth of literacy through providing spaces for people to sharpen their literacy skills.
 Our public libraries are a vital part of the literacy ecosystem, and they are for everyone."